 His team scoured city after city, scouting each location, even going so far as to count pedestrian traffic by hand.
-He was in the market for a former restaurant, so he didn’t have to remodel everything from scratch.
-Finally, one day when he dropped his keys he noticed a tiny “for sale” sign in a former tavern window.
+He was looking for for a former restaurant space, so he didn’t have to remodel everything from scratch.
+Finally, one day when he dropped his keys on the sidewalk he noticed a tiny “for sale” sign in a former tavern window.
 After months of searching, he’d found his spot.

 3. Create a floor plan

 A solid floor plan is vital for a coffee shop.
 You want customers to have space to form a line, employees to have the materials they need within reach for quick access and a comfortable seating area.
 As with finding a location, it will take some time to produce a good floor plan.

 According to Wilson you should, “walk yourself through every scenario you can think of,” he says.
 “If you’re making coffee, what needs to be near you?
 If you’re a customer, what do you want in a seating area?
 Visualize everything you can and start putting those ideas down on paper.”

 Design your cafe floor plan online

 Here are a few free websites you can use to kickstart your planning process.
 Once you’ve drawn up an initial sketch on paper, get online and make it a reality.

 Autodesk Homestyler (free): This is probably my favorite option.
 You can either start designing your floor from scratch, or choose from a gallery of designs and then personalize to bring your own look and feel into the picture.
 In fact, there’s even an option to experiment with real-world products and brands.
 When you’re done, you’ll be able to share the design as part of your planning process.
 It can even be used as part of your pitch to potential investors.